 School respondents were asked to estimate course material cost savings to undergraduates in the fall of 2021 resulting from utilizing OER.
-Just one each of both campus-wide textbook rental program respondents and equitable access program respondents (of the total 6 schools each) provided estimated cost savings, 13 of the 40 self-procurement only respondents (33%), and about half of self-procurement and inclusive access program respondents (10 of 19 schools) provided estimated cost savings.
+Just one each of both campuswide textbook rental program respondents and equitable access program respondents (of the total 6 schools each) provided estimated cost savings, 13 of the 40 self-procurement only respondents (33%), and about half of self-procurement and inclusive access program respondents (10 of 19 schools) provided estimated cost savings.
 Additionally, respondents provided both overall and per student savings that required manipulation and used different costs to calculate savings (new, average, print, digital, etc.).
 Due to wide variances, medians were calculated based on savings per student.
 According to the data provided by respondents, an overall median cost savings of \$89 per student was accomplished through OER utilization.
-A median cost savings of \$59 per student in self-procurement only schools was accomplished through OER utilization, a median cost savings of \$75 per student in one campus-wide textbook rental program school, a median cost savings of \$100 per student in one campus-wide equitable access program school, and a median cost savings of \$95 per student in a self-procurement and inclusive access program was accomplished through utilization of OER.
+A median cost savings of \$75 per student in one campus-wide textbook rental program school, a median cost savings of \$100 per student in one campus-wide equitable access program school, and a median cost savings of \$95 per student in a self-procurement and inclusive access program school, and a median cost savings of \$95 per student in one campus-wide equitable access program school, and a median cost savings of \$95 per student in one campus-wide equitable access program school, and a median cost savings of \$95 per student in one campus-wide equitable access program school, and a median cost savings of \$95 per student in a self-procurement and inclusive access program was accomplished through OER.